yetanotherco/aligned_layer/examples/l2/README.md

 Notice a lot of checks that a real L2 should have are missing, since the focus are on the integration of Aligned.

-## How it works: Step by Step

-This L2 works in two steps.
-First we need perform the user transfers and prove that state transition inside the zkvm and send it to aligned verification layer (a.k.a fast mode).
-Then, once our proof has been aggregated by aligned (this happens every 24hs) we need to run the on chain verifier to update the state transition on chain for which we need to retrieve the merkle path for the proof.
+## L2 workflow overview

+This Layer 2 (L2) system operates in two main steps:

+-   Off-chain execution and proof generation + verification with Aligned Verification Layer (a.k.a Fast Mode).
+-   On-chain state update via proof verification with Aligned aggregation mode.

+In Step 1, we execute user transfers and generate a zkVM-based proof of the state transition, which is submitted to Aligned’s verification layer.

+In Step 2, once the proof is aggregated (every 24 hours), it is verified on-chain to update the global state.

-### Step 1
+### Step 1: Off-Chain Execution & Proof Generation

-1. Load or initialize the state.
+1. Initialize State: Load or initialize the current system state.
-2. Load user transfers.
+2. Load Transfers: Retrieve or receive the user transfer data for this batch.
-3. Run the zkvm + transfers to perform.
+3. Execute in zkVM: Run the zkVM with the loaded transfers to compute the new state.
+4. Generate Proof: Produce a zk-proof for the executed state transition committing the commitment of the received + the commitment of the new state.
-4. Generate and submit the proof to Aligned.
+5. Submit Proof to Aligned: Send the proof to Aligned Verification Layer
-5. Store proof binary on disk to be later retrieved by the on chain verifier.
+6. Save the binary proof locally for later on-chain verification.

-### Step 2
+### Step 2: On-Chain State Update

-6. Load the proof binary.
+7. Load the proof binary: Retrieve the saved proof binary from disk.
-7. Call the smart contract function `updateStateTransition`, which:
+8. Update On-Chain State: Call the smart contract method `updateStateTransition`, which:

-    1. Calls `verifyProofInclusion` in the `AlignedProofAggregationService`, which:
+    - Internally calls `verifyProofInclusion` on AlignedProofAggregationService which:
-        - Computes the proof commitment with the provided `public_inputs` and `program_id`
+        1. Computes the proof commitment from the proof `public_inputs` and `program_id`.
-        - Computes the Merkle Root, using the provided Merkle Proof.
+        2. Uses the Merkle proof to reconstruct and validate the Merkle root.
-        - Checks the root exists in the aggregation root.
+        3. Confirms whether there exists and aggregated proof with that root.
-    2. Verifies that the initial_state_root public input matches the on-chain state.
+    - Validates that the `initial_state_root` proof public input matches the on-chain state.
-    3. If successful, updates the state root with the post_state_root public input.
+    - If valid, updates the on-chain state root to the `post_state_root`.
-8. If the contract call succeeds, updates the local database.

 ### Usage